PTC-Education/Onshape-Integration-Guides/Flask_Intro.md

 As a result, we have presented the most basic structure of a Flask app that can make REST API calls to Onshape documents specifically.
 The main purpose of these two webpages are to allow the users to enter their credential information in a web form and then make API calls to the document that they specify.
 Some potential directions that you may build upon this simplest structure include:
 - Add additional HTML designs and CSS styling to the webpages to improve the user interface and allow more functions
 - Build additional webpage with Flask for additional functionality
+- Plot and show data visualization as output, instead of only text.
+More information can be found [here](https://www.tutorialspoint.com/how-to-show-matplotlib-in-flask).

 ### 2.1.
 Security on API keys
 For the API keys (i.e., `appkey` and `secretkey`), there are generally two ways to handle them securely in an integrated Flask app: